Back to all studies

 Sequential Multiple Assignment Randomized Trial for Depression in bipolarity

-This active not recruiting study focuses on bipolarity and currently lists sites or participation links in Canada, United States.
+This study is active but not recruiting.
+It focuses on bipolarity and currently lists study information in the United States and Canada.

 In plain English